VERT-sh/vertd/docs/GETTING_STARTED.md

 > [!NOTE]
 > If you're using an Intel-based Mac, download the `vertd-mac-x86_64` executable.
 For Mac computers with Apple silicon (M1 or newer), download `vertd-mac-arm64` instead.

+## Running `vertd` on Windows

+Simply navigate to the directory where you downloaded the server binary, then open it like any other program.

+> [!IMPORTANT]
+> It's very likely you will get a SmartScreen pop-up on Windows.
+You can ignore it by pressing `More info` and then `Run anyway`.
+However, if you don't trust the file, you can always inspect and compile the code yourself.

 ## Running `vertd` on macOS/Linux